aykim/twitterdatabase/README.md

 --------------------------------------
 ## Detailed Explanations

-1. IMPORTANT Instructions to follow **EVERYTIME BEFORE RUNNING** the program  **CHECKLIST**
+###1.
+IMPORTANT Instructions to follow **EVERYTIME BEFORE RUNNING** the program

 These paths will be used to as examples:
-`/data/timeline`  <-- Directory that contains the 7 python programs.
-Results from program are output into this folder `/data/timeline/extract`   <--- Where all the archive twitter data .tar.gz files have been extracted to.  **_Please manually extract all .tar.gz files into 1 directory_** (since the code goes through all subdirectories in the specified path, folder hierarchy does not matter)
+ - `/data/timeline`  <-- Directory that contains the 7 python programs.
+Results from program are output into this folder
+ - `/data/timeline/extract`   <--- Where all the archive twitter data .tar.gz files have been extracted to.  **_Please manually extract all .tar.gz files into 1 directory_** (since the code goes through all subdirectories in the specified path, folder hierarchy does not matter)

 1) Run "clean_database.py" -->  `python clean_database.py`
 This will completely remove all tables from the database.
 This is required so that consecutive runs do not make data overlap in the tables.  **FAILURE TO DO THIS WILL MAKE DATA OVERLAP**.

 To test that this ran correctly:
-    Go onto psql commandline and type `\d+`
+    - Go onto psql commandline and type `\d+`
-    You should get: `No relations found.`
+    - You should get: `No relations found.`

 2) Run "clean_directory.py <path/to/directory/to/data>" --> python clean_directory.py /data/timeline/extract
 NOTE: the parameter- the path to the data, is where all the tar.gz files have been extracted to.